Real Median Household Income Up Slightly in June

 - Their numbers are more current.
 The Census Bureau's 2012 data will remain its latest until September 18, 2014.

 - Sentier Research uses the more familiar Consumer Price Index (CPI) for the inflation adjustment.
 The Census Bureau uses the little-known CPI-U-RS (RS stands for "research series") as the deflator for their annual data.
 For more on that topic, see this commentary.

 The first chart below is an overlay of the nominal values and real monthly values chained in the dollar value as of the latest month.
 The red line illustrates the history of nominal median household, and the blue line shows the real (inflation-adjusted value).
 I've added callouts to show specific nominal and real monthly values for January 2000 start date and the peak and post-peak troughs.

 In the latest press release, Sentier Research spokesman Gordon Green summarizes the recent data:

 As for the data itself, Sentier makes it available in Excel format for a small fee (here).
 I have used the latest data to create a pair of charts illustrating the nominal and real income trends during the 21st century.

 The blue line in the chart above paints the less optimistic "real" picture.
-Since we've chained in February 2014 dollars and the overall timeframe has been inflationary, the earlier monthly values are adjusted upward accordingly.
+Since we've chained in latest dollar value and the overall timeframe has been inflationary, the earlier monthly values are adjusted upward accordingly.
 In addition to the obvious difference in earlier real values, we can also see that real incomes peaked before the nominal (January of 2008, one month after the recession began, versus July 2008).
 Also the real post-recession decline bottomed later than the nominal (August 2011 versus September 2010).